Political repression in North Korea: Political parties and elections

 The Supreme People's Assembly is the sole legislature in North Korea and holds the quinquennial elections to select the leading party and the top leader.
 There are three different parties, the Workers' Party of Korea, Korean Social Democratic Party and Chondoist Chongu Party, and a few deputies from other organisations.
 The three parties are all nominated by the Democratic Front for the Reunification of the Fatherland and the Workers' party is always expected to win.
 All citizens aged 17 and above have the mandatory obligation to vote.
 Joining and supporting groups and expressing happiness to be able to vote, thanks to the great leadership of the nation, are expected after leaving the polling station.
 The elections are criticised as a show, because the turnout rate is invariably around 100%.
-Citizens nominally have the right to vote against the candidate by crossing out the candidate name and dropping the ballot paper into a separate box.
-However, the voting procedure is not secret and supervised by officials.
 Voting against the candidate carries the risk of secret police surveillance of the voter on suspicion of disloyalty.
 Those who vote against the leadership are likely to lose their houses, jobs, or be declared insane as punishment.
 The Workers' Party hold the majority of votes in every election and the Supreme People's Assembly determines the Workers' Party dominant political power over North Korea.